bangslosan/titanium_pusher_ios/documentation/index.md

     - **reconnectDelay** [integer, optional]: The number of seconds this module will wait before it tries to reconnect with the Pusher servers.
 Default value is `5` seconds
+    - **encrypted** [boolean, optional]: Configures a Pusher instance to only connect over encrypted (SSL) connections.
+An application that uses SSL should use this option to ensure connection traffic is encrypted.
+Default is `true`.
+    - **auth** [object, optional]: The auth option lets you send additional information with the authentication request.
+The properties available on the `auth` option are as follows:
+          - **headers** [object]: Provides the ability to pass additional HTTP Headers to the channel authentication endpoint when authenticating a channel

 Example: